 There is one central Exchange in Israel where all securities (bonds, stocks, ETFs, mutual funds, etc.) are traded.
 There are 24 member institutions holding seats on the Tel Aviv Stock Exchange (TASE) that are allowed to facilitate transactions for individual and institutional investors.
 The TASE members are either investment brokerages, banks or insurance companies.
 Some of these firms offer services for independent and managed accounts for individuals, and others only service institutional investors.
 Only a select few brokerages offer investors from abroad investment accounts with full-service in English.

 Having served many hundreds of clients over the past ten years, Wise Money Israel has determined that the English speakers are best served by opening their investment account at one of three recommended brokerage firms.
-Wise Money Israel assists investors in Israel and around the world to open and manage their Israeli investments.
+Wise Money Israel assists investors in Israel and around the world to open and manage their Israeli investments, whether they be Israeli citizens/residents or non-citizens/non-residents.
 For help, contact us here or sign up for an investment account here.

 Bank or brokerage?